sureshkvl/stormflash/README.md

 Action Command API
 ------------------
-This API is used to perform the action like start, stop, restart and sync on the installed services as identified by service-id
+This API is used to perform the action like start, stop, restart and sync on the installed modules as identified by module-id

     Verb	URI	                 Description
-    POST	/services/service-id/action	  Execute an action command
+    POST	/modules/module-id/action	  Execute an action command

 **Example Request and Response**

 ### Request Headers

-    POST /services/a12796b8-c786-4351-ba7d-4b95cd8e0797/action HTTP/1.1
+    POST /modules/a12796b8-c786-4351-ba7d-4b95cd8e0797/action HTTP/1.1

 ### Request JSON